maefahluang-uni/lab-oodp-oodc/README.md

 - The abstraction offered by the the JAX-RS framework over basic servlet programming.

-- Aspect(s) of the `se325-lab-02-parolee` project that you think could be better addressed by the JAX-RS framework.
+- Aspect(s) of the `lab-servlet-parolee` project that you think could be better addressed by the JAX-RS framework.

 ```